BibliothecaDAO/master-scroll-v3/pages/game/buildings.md

 ## Spatial Areas

-Buildings take up square space on your Realm so you must choose which ones to build.
+Buildings take up square space on your Realm so players must choose which ones to build.

 You can calculate the spatial area of a Realm by:

 > Regions \* Cities + 25 = buildable space

 The max buildable squares formula is a constraint that determines the maximum amount of space that can be used for building at any given time in a Realm.
-If all available space has been built on, the ruler must either wait for buildings to decay or demolish existing structures in order to create more space for new buildings.
+If all available space has been built on, the player must either wait for buildings to decay or demolish existing structures in order to create more space for new buildings.
 It's important for the ruler to consider the long-term effects of demolishing buildings and the potential negative impact on the Realm's statistics before making this decision.

 ---